BlockchainCommons/torgap/README.md

 * **[Quick Connect 1.0 API](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Quick-Connect-API.md) \(specification\).** Connectivity specs.

-We hope to extend the QuickConnect in version 2.0 to support links for multiple services in one QR code, to allow for multiple services like Bitcoin mainnet, testnet, and signet, as well as Lightning and SpotBit, as early demos of the capapabilities offered by Quick Connect 2.0's.
+We hope to extend the QuickConnect in version 2.0 to support links for multiple services in one QR code: connections to services such as Bitcoin mainnet, testnet, and signet, as well as Lightning and SpotBit, offer early demos of the capapabilities supported by Quick Connect 2.0.
 This spec is in progress:

 * **[Quick Connect 2.0 Requirements](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions)** Discussion.